zaryab02-eng/Projects/projects/Gym-Z/README.md

 - **`src/firebase/config.js`** — the only place `initializeApp` is called.
 All other modules import `auth` and `db` from here.
 - **`src/firebase/auth.js`** — every auth operation (Google sign-in, logout) as a plain async function, so pages never talk to the Firebase SDK directly.
 - **`src/firebase/firestore.js`** — every Firestore read/write.
 This is the single source of truth for the database shape; if you're adding a new field or collection, start here.
 Includes `deleteMember(gymId, memberId)`, which batch-deletes a member's document, their `renewals` subcollection, and any matching `blacklist` entry, then decrements the gym's `activeMemberCount`.
+Also includes `removeFromBlacklist(gymId, memberId)`, which takes just the member id — it looks up and deletes the matching blacklist entry itself, so any screen holding a member (Member Profile included) can un-blacklist directly without first loading blacklist entries.
 - **`src/context/AuthContext.jsx`** — exposes `{ user, gym, gymId, loading }` app-wide via `useAuth()`. `gymId` (the Firebase Auth uid) is what every page uses to scope its Firestore queries to that gym's private subtree.
 - **`src/router/ProtectedRoute.jsx`** — the gatekeeper for authenticated routes.
 It redirects signed-in users to the right workspace screen and sends first-time users to `/create-gym` until a gym exists.
-- **`src/utils/membershipUtils.js`** — turns an expiry date into an urgency bucket (expired / today / tomorrow / 3 days / 7 days) and into the val- - **`src/utils/streakUtils.js`** — computes the Loyalty Streak (in continuous days) on every renewal, and resets it if the gap since the member's last coverage exceeded the grace period.
-This is NOT attendance-based, by design. `formatStreak()` returns `null` (render as "New Member") until 30 days are reached, then formats as days or, past 1 year, "X Years Y Months".idity bar's color + percentage.
+- **`src/utils/membershipUtils.js`** — turns an expiry date into an urgency bucket (expired / today / tomorrow / 3 days / 7 days) and into the validity bar's color + percentage.
+Also exports `getEffectiveExpiryDate(member)`, which returns a member's scheduled membership's expiry if one is queued (from a prior Extend), otherwise their plain `expiryDate` — every urgency/attention calculation is based on this, not the raw field, so already-renewed members don't show as needing attention.
 This is the file to edit if you want to change the color thresholds.
+- **`src/utils/streakUtils.js`** — computes the Loyalty Streak (in continuous days) on every renewal, and resets it if the gap since the member's last coverage exceeded the grace period.
+This is NOT attendance-based, by design. `formatStreak()` returns `null` (render as "New Member") until 30 days are reached, then formats as days or, past 1 year, "X Years Y Months".
 - **`src/firebase/firestore.js`** also owns scheduled-membership promotion: `computeScheduledPromotion()` is a pure function that decides whether a member's `scheduledMembership` (queued by an Extend renewal) is due to activate.
 Both `getMember` and `subscribeToMembers` call it, so Dashboard, Members list, and Member Profile can never show inconsistent membership state.

 ## Installation